usgs/water-datapreptools/README.rst

 Welcome to StreamStats Data Preparation Tools Documentation!
 ==============================================================

-A Python toolbox to pre-process and hydro-enforce digital elevation models using hydrography features for use in the USGS StreamStats Project.
+A Python package to pre-process and hydro-enforce digital elevation models using hydrography features for use in the U.S. Geological Survey (USGS) StreamStats Project.

 Version 3.10 tools can be accessed `here <https://code.usgs.gov/StreamStats/datapreptools/-/archive/v3.10/datapreptools-v3.10.zip>`_.

 About
 -----
-The StreamStats Data Preparation Tools aid in the processing of digital elevation models (DEM) and hydrography data for ingestion into the US Geological Survey's StreamStats project and web-application.
+The StreamStats Data Preparation Tools aid in the processing of digital elevation models (DEM) and hydrography data for ingestion into the USGS's StreamStats project and web-application.
 The tools and associated work flow examples can be used to prepare DEM and hydrography subsets for local StreamStats folders, prepare those data for use in hydro-enforcement, hydro-enforce the digital elevation model, and process the resulting flow accumulation and flow direction grids for use in the ArcHydro data model.

 Citation
 --------
 Please cite these tools and documentation as:

-Barnhart, T.B., Smith, M., Rea, A., Kolb, K., Steeves, P., and McCarthy, P. (2020).
-StreamStats Data Preparation Tools, version 4, USGS Software Release, https://doi.org/10.5066/P9UM2NUL.
+Barnhart, T.B., Smith, M., Rea, A., Kolb, K., Steeves, P., and McCarthy, P., 2020, StreamStats Data Preparation Tools, version 4: USGS Software Release, https://doi.org/10.5066/P9UM2NUL.

 Dependencies
 ------------
-This toolbox has few dependencies; however, it must either be started through ArcMap or ArcPro (need to specify versions of the software these tools will work with.
-I usually explicitly state the version that I used to develop) or via a Python executable that is aware of ArcPy.
+This toolbox has few dependencies; however, it must either be started through ESRI ArcMap 10.6.1 or ESRI ArcPro 2.5.1 or via a Python 2 or 3 executable that is aware of ESRI ArcPy.
 These tools can be run either via their ArcToolbox wrappers or as functions via Python scripts to facilitate processing of larger domains.

-The post-hydrodem function requires ArcHydro.
-Please use version 10.6.0.51 of ArcHydro 64-bit, available here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/
+The post-hydrodem function requires ESRI ArcHydro.
+Please use version 10.6.0.51 of ESRI ArcHydro 64-bit, available here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/

 Structure
 ---------